hsachinraj/Azurelabs/Azure Lab_2.md

     <img src="./media2/image11.png" width="242" height="375" />

       Now that we have all our resources ready, let’s deploy to Azure.
-Before deploying make sure you don’t have any resource group c         reated  so that you can verify post deployment that these resources were actually deployed from your Visual Studio.
+Before deploying make sure the resource group doesn't exist so that you can verify post deployment that these resources were actually deployed from your Visual Studio.

-14. Login to Azure Portal from [here](https://portal.azure.com) and verify that you don’t have any your resource group created at this moment.
+14. Login to Azure Portal from [here](https://portal.azure.com) and verify.

     <img src="./media2/image12.png" width="466" height="379" />